emanuelefaja/guide2life/health/losing-weight.md

 ### The Role of Insulin
 Insulin is a hormone produced by the pancreas that regulates blood sugar levels and plays a crucial role in fat storage.
 When you eat, especially carbohydrates, your blood sugar levels rise, and insulin is released to shuttle the glucose into your cells for energy or storage (Petersen & Shulman, 2018).

 Insulin is often referred to as the "gatekeeper" of fat storage.
-High levels of insulin promote fat storage, while low levels of insulin allow for fat burning (Dimitriadis et al., 2011).
-This is why individuals with Type 1 Diabetes, who cannot produce insulin, can lose weight rapidly and face life-threatening complications if not treated with insulin injections, regardless of how much they eat (Frandsen & Svensson, 2021).
+High levels of insulin promote fat storage, while low levels of insulin allow for fat burning. [^dimitriadis] This is why individuals with Type 1 Diabetes, who cannot produce insulin, can lose weight rapidly and face life-threatening complications if not treated with insulin injections, regardless of how much they eat (Frandsen & Svensson, 2021).

 ### Fat Burning & Glycogen Stores